Zantac Recall: Potential Zantac Cancer Risk from NDMA

 Does Zantac cause cancer?
 What should I do if I take Zantac?

-While tests have not established a direct causal link between Zantac and cancer, independent labs have found Zantac to be contaminated with high levels of NDMA.
+While tests have not established a direct causal link between Zantac and cancer, independent labs have found Zantac to be contaminated with high levels of cancer-causing NDMA.
 NDMA, which stands for N-nitrosodimethylamine, is a known carcinogen, meaning it can cause cancer.

 According to the FDA: